Costume designer: Types of costume designers

 Both residential and academic designers are generally also required to act as Shop Master or Mistress of an onsite costume shop, in addition to designing productions.
 In a resident theatre, there is almost always a shop staff of stitchers, drapers, cutters and craft artisans.
 In an academic environment the shop "staff" is generally students, who are learning about costume design and construction.
 Most universities require costume design students to work a specified number of hours in the shop as part of their course work.

 Unions in the United States and Canada

-The International Alliance of Theatrical Stage Employees is the sole union in the United States and Canada that represents costume designers.
-It has two local unions that costume designers can belong to:
+The International Alliance of Theatrical Stage Employees is one of the major unions in the United States and Canada that represents costume designers.
+It has three major local unions that costume designers can belong to:

-Costume Designers Guild, Local 892 is one union that represents Costume Designers, as well as United Scenic Artists.
+Costume Designers Guild (Local 892), the United Scenic Artists, and the Associated Designers of Canada (Local ADC 659).

 Many costumers belong to the Motion Picture Costumers Union, Local 705 and represent every position within the costume department (except the costume designer).
 Local 705 represents Costume Supervisors, Key Costumers, Costumers, Tailor/Seamstress, Ager/Dyer, Cutter/Fitters, Costume House Employees and Commercial Costumers.